bettingonsuccess/bettingonsuccess/content/post/risk-of-ruin.md

 type = ""

 +++
-This blog is titled _Betting On Success_, so you might think I am focusing on the success, which I am but I also give due importance (but no more) to failure.
+This blog is titled _Betting On Success_, so you might think I am focusing on the success, which I am but I also give due importance (but no more mind you) to failure.
 I focus on success because humans are naturally [overly risk adverse](https://hbr.org/2013/07/hidden-danger-of-being-risk-averse "hidden danger of being risk averse") and tend to weight loses twice as much as wins.
-Humans are naturally risk adverse.

 > **"Risk aversion** is a preference for a sure outcome over a gamble with higher or equal expected value." -Wikipedia

 My wife and I personally save a large portion of our income.
 We save as much as we can, and we always have even if it was only $20 / month.
 We do this in order to reduce our chance of losing what we have.
 If your car breaks down and you have enough cash to by a different car for cash, even if it is 20 years old, then you don't have to worry about losing your job just because you don't have a car to get there.
 This cash buffer allows me to pursue better job opportunities that have a positive [Expected Value](http://bettingonsuccess.com/post/expected-value/ "Expected Value") while also being able to survive if the worst happens, I've reduce my Risk of Ruin.

 > **"Risk of Ruin** is a concept in gambling, insurance, and finance relating to the likelihood of losing all one's investment capital" -Wikipedia